Demir-Hasan/My-DevOps-Notes/Kubernetes/Commands.md

 - base64 encoded
 - store things like credentials
 - as env variables
+- `echo -n 'username' | base64` it returns the encrypted word of the word in quotes.
 #### Volumes
 - storage on local machine or remote outside of the cluster
 #### Deployment